thousandbrainsproject/tbp.monty/docs/contributing/documentation.md

 ```

 If the indentation, slugs, or file paths do not match the directory structure, the documentation sync tool will report a hierarchy mismatch during validation.
-Validation will automatically be run via Github actions during a pull request, but you can proactively check if your indentation, slugs and file paths
+Validation will automatically be run via \bGitHub\b actions during a pull request, but you can proactively check if your indentation, slugs and file paths
 are correct by running `python -m tools.github_readme_sync.cli check docs` from the `tbp.monty` directory.

 ## An Example New Document